 Other pet trackers you can check out include the Gibi Pet GPS tracker, and the Pod 3 GPS Tracker, which is great for those who want to splurge.
 The Pod 3 tracker sells on Amazon.

-You can also go with smart dog collars, which is great for those who worry about attachable pet trackers potentially falling off.
-One is the Link AKC smart dog collar, which not only locates your pets via GPS, but also keeps a log of vet records, sends temperature alerts, and does other functions.
+You can also go with smart dog activity monitor collars, which is great for those who worry about attachable pet trackers potentially falling off.
+One is the Link AKC smart dog collar, which not only locates your pets via GPS technology, but also keeps a log of vet records, sends temperature alerts, and does other functions.
 This smart collar allows you to learn more about your pets and it comes in two varieties, the LINK AKC Smart Collar Classic and the Link Sport.

 If your pet is prone to getting sick or if you want to diagnose what’s wrong with your pet, you can get Pet Pace.
 Pet Pace is not necessarily a pet tracker, but it does monitor your pet’s vital signs and other health metrics.
 It will then alert you if there are signs of health problems so that you can go to the vet to have it checked out.